Last updated: 18 April 2022

 You should make sure the letter warns that you will take court action if the debtor does not pay as requested.
-Generally, it is best to give your debtor two to three weeks to make final payment, depending on how many Letters of Demand you decide to send.
+Generally, it is best to give your debtor one to three weeks to make final payment, depending on how many Letters of Demand you decide to send.

-How many Letters of Demand should I send?
+How many Letters should I send?

 Irrespective of the number of letters you send, you should give the debtor a total of at least three weeks to pay before starting court action.
 This gives the debtor a fair opportunity to respond and also gives ample time in the event they are away or are in hospital and have not received the letter.

-Sending Your Letter of Demand
+Sending a Letter of Demand